-Grab a buddy, slip on your trainers and run side by side for sight loss
+Grab a buddy, slip on your trainers and run side by side for sight loss in our charity fun run.

 Inspired by the way many people with sight loss run, Double Dash gets you and your buddy dashing around Regent's Park to complete the 5K fun run tethered together.